Worker's Compensation Law Firm in Columbus

 In Ohio, you have one year from the date of the workplace injury or death to file a workers' compensation claim.
-If you contracted an illness at the workplace, you have two years to file a claim.
+If you contracted an illness at the workplace, you also have one year to file a claim.

 Choose Skilled Workers' Compensation Lawyers in Columbus

 If you are not being treated fairly by your employer, then you need a Columbus workers' compensation lawyer from the offices of Zamora & Hogan Co., L.P.A.
 We only represent injured workers, because we believe in your right to fair compensation!